-How to answer FASFA® questions about the student’s household
+How to answer FASFA® questions about the student’s family

 Get help with FAFSA® questions about your personal circumstances, applying for a direct unsubsidized loan, and your family size.